pippinpen/pippinpen/README.md

 ### Hi I'm Pip 👋

-Fullstack dev working with JavaScript and React, Svelte, Node and Express.
+Dev working with Svelte, GSAP and WebGL.
 I care a lot about accessibility, institutional pedagogy and using tech for good 🌱

 Skills: JS/Vue/SCSS/GSAP/Canvas

 ### ⚡ Here's my portfolio https://pip.codes/
-### ⚡ Contact me at piphalev@gmail.com
+### ⚡ Contact me at pipevuk@gmail.com
 ### ⚡ Currently making 3D visual essays using Three.js to deep dive into topics

 😄 My pronouns are they/them